+Eating Recovery Center, in Greenville, eating disorder treatment facility has been developed and is overseen by a compassionate team of experts across many behavioral health disciplines.
 Eating Recovery Center, The Carolina’s clinical and medical leadership team is comprised of multidisciplinary experts with decades of specific experience in the treatment of eating disorders.
 These experts also work closely with medical and clinical leadership at Eating Recovery Center in Denver, Colorado.

 Dr. Ashley Solomon is a licensed clinical psychologist specializing in the treatment of eating disorders and co-occurring conditions.
 She has spent her career dedicated to helping patients and families navigate these difficult illnesses, as well as engaging in training, prevention, and advocacy efforts.